IPS-LMU/The-EMU-SDMS-Manual/_book/app_chap-useCases.md

 As can be seen from the previous two plots (Figure \@ref(fig:usecases-uc4dplot1) and \@ref(fig:usecases-uc4dplot2)), transitions to and from a sort of steady state around the temporal midpoint of the sibilants are clearly visible.
-To focus on this steady state part of the sibilant we will now extract those spectral moments that fall between the proportional timepoints 0.2 and 0.8 of each segment (i.e., the central 60\%) using the `dcut()` function as is shown in R Example \@ref(rexample:usecases-uc4dcut).
+To focus on this steady state part of the sibilant we will now extract those spectral moments that fall between the proportional timepoints 0.2 and 0.8 of each segment (i.e., the central 60\%) using the `dcut()` function as is shown in the R code snippet below.

 ```r